rustinpeace91/rpg-battle-engine/README.md

 here are the weapons I have so far:

+### Classes:
+As of yet, classes determine your starting HP, weapon and armor.
+There are four classes

+##### Swordsman
+Easy mode.
+You are a noble knight with a sword and chainmail armor blah blah blah don't spend it all in one place
+##### Pikeman
+You have a spear and leather armor.
+Spears give you a +1 to hit.
+Eventually spears will also give you a +1 to your chance to flee (simulating reach)
+##### Brawler
+You have nothing but your fists, but a lot more HP
+##### Peasent with a stick
+Hard mode.
+You are armed with a club and not a lot of sense.
+Have fun dying.

 ### Weapons Table:
 | Weapon Name  | Damage Roll |  Accuracy Bonus |
 | ------------- | ------------- | ------------- |